5 Writing Misconceptions and How to Fix Them

 Do you still have demons you can trace back to elementary school that cause your computer screen to be blank despite your best efforts to write?
 If so, you’re not alone.
 Many teachers, despite good intentions, instill their students with writing habits that hold many of them back from being able to communicate effectively.

-Here are five writing principles your third grade teacher was wrong about and how to overcome them to take your writing to the next level.
+Here are five writing principles your third grade teacher was wrong about and how to overcome them to get content marketing inspiration and to take your writing to the next level.

 - You must have a carefully detailed outline before you start.
 While an outline can guide your writing, if it’s too cumbersome, you’ll spend your time creating the outline without getting a single word on the page.
 Don’t hold your writing captive to your outline.
 Can you see the major points of your argument in your mind’s eye?
 Jot them down before they vaporize.
 Shape your thoughts before you start in whatever way works best for you.
 It’s important to know where your writing is headed so you don’t spend time on irrelevant detours.